umarhassan-mitodl/11.382-spring-2021/content/pages/assignments.md

 Case Study
 ----------

 Each student will write a 12–15 page (single-spaced) case study of a water conflict.
 Paper topics are due in week 4.
 A draft of the case study is due in week 8.
-This draft will not be graded, but will be reviewed in the hope that the final version of the case study (that will be published in the [AquaPedia](https://aquapedia.waterdiplomacy.org/wiki/index.php?title=Main_Page) case study database at [waterdiplomacy.org](http://waterdiplomacy.org)) can be as strong as possible.
+This draft will not be graded, but will be reviewed in the hope that the final version of the case study (that will be published in the {{% resource_link "4cfb747f-1ddf-49e3-b0bf-81d299011dc4" "AquaPedia" %}} case study database at {{% resource_link "3f96350b-8060-4f6a-9bdb-f90bee5b9bc6" "waterdiplomacy.org" %}}) can be as strong as possible.
 The final case study, which is due in week 12, will count for 35% of the final grade.
 Late submissions will not be accepted.

 Examples of student-written case studies from spring 2021: